dimitri-nicolo/calico/README.md

 After building the docker image (see above), you can run Typha and log to screen with, for example:
 `docker run --privileged --net=host -e TYPHA_LOGSEVERITYSCREEN=INFO tigera/typha`

+## License

+Calico binaries are licensed under the [Apache v2.0 license](LICENSE), with the exception of some [GPL licensed eBPF programs](https://github.com/projectcalico/felix/tree/master/bpf-gpl).

+Calico imports packages with a number of apache-compatible licenses.
+For more information, see [filesystem/licenses](./filesystem/licenses).
+In addition, the base container image contains pre-packaged software with a variety of licenses.